Menu

 Therefore, we need to phase out peat for gardening, ornamental plants, and ultimately, food production, as described in "What's the solution" (LINK).
 Peat needs to be replaced by more sustainable materials.

-A ban is the clearest signal that politics can send to the industry and consumers.
-Voluntary agreements have repeatedly failed in numerous countries and are merely delaying tactics.
+A ban is the clearest signal that politics can send to industry and consumers.
+Voluntary agreements have failed repeatedly in many countries and are often abused as a delaying tactic.

 en_GB